Fruit and nuts bars are all the rage these days.

-Pour the pitted dates, raw almonds, and raisins into the food processor.
+Pour the pitted dates, apricots, figs, raw almonds, hazelnuts, cashews, and raisins into the food processor.
 Secure the lid.

-Alternatively you could do the fruit fruit and then nuts second.
+Alternatively, you could do the fruit and then the nuts second.
 Just be sure not to puree them, the fruit should be well blended and the nuts/seeds, a bit chunky, you don't want to make nut flour

 - Tear off a 12 in. x 18 in. piece of plastic wrap and lay it flat on a counter or cutting board.
 Place the fruit and nut mixture in the center of the plastic wrap.

 - Pull up the plastic on either side and begin to press it together to form one large bar, keeping the layer of plastic between your hands and the dough to prevent sticking.
 Squeeze the mixture firmly together — if it's loose, it'll fall apart when you try to eat it.

 - You'll end up with a quarter-inch thick bar that's about 3 1/2 in. x 7 1/2 in.
 Alternatively, using water to wet your hands, pinch off small amounts of the mixture and roll into small balls if you prefer.

 - Wrap the large bar tightly in the plastic.
 Place the bar flat in the freezer for an hour to harden slightly, which will make it easier to cut into bars.

 - Remove the large bar from the freezer, unwrap it, and place on cutting board.
 Divide bar in half, and then cut each half into thirds, creating six bars total.